Peripli/specification/api.md

 }
 ```

-### Naming Labels
+### Label Keys and Values

-Label names SHOULD only consist of alphanumeric characters, periods, hyphens, underscores and MUST NOT contain any white spaces, equals characters ('`=`'), or commas ('`,`').
+Label keys SHOULD only consist of alphanumeric characters, periods, hyphens, underscores and MUST NOT contain any white spaces, equals characters ('`=`'), or commas ('`,`').
-Labels names SHOULD NOT be longer than 100 characters.
+Labels keys SHOULD NOT be longer than 100 characters.
 The Service Manager MAY reject labels with longer names.

+Label values MUST NOT be empty strings or contain newline characters.
+Label values SHOULD NOT be longer than 255 characters.
+The Service Manager MAY reject labels with longer values.

 ### Patching Labels